Iraqi amputees take the plunge to forget horrors of IS

 "I've swum since I was a child and today I can start again," he said by the poolside at a hotel in Arbil, capital of the autonomous Kurdistan region of northern Iraq.

-Rabie Abdellatif lost a leg in an attack by the Islamic State (IS) jihadist group in Iraq's second city Mosul, which was left in ruins by the government's battle against the jihadists.
+Rabie Abdellatif lost a leg in an attack by the Islamic State (IS) militant group in Iraq's second city Mosul, which was left in ruins by the government's battle against the extremists.

 Thanks to his artificial limb, he said he has recovered "80 per cent of my capabilities from life before".